ethereum/ethereum-org-website/src/content/nft/index.md

 NFTs are currently taking the digital art and collectibles world by storm.
 Digital artists are seeing their lives change thanks to huge sales to a new crypto-audience.
 And celebrities are joining in as they spot a new opportunity to connect with fans.
 But digital art is only one way to use NFTs.
 Really they can be used to represent ownership of any unique asset, like a deed for an item in the digital or physical realm.

 _If Andy Warhol had been born in the late 90s, he probably would have minted Campbell's Soup as an NFT.
 It's only a matter of time before Kanye puts a run of Yeezys on Ethereum.
 And one day owning your car might be managed with NFTs._

+<InfoBanner isWarning>NOTE: we don't currently explain the problems NFTs solve.
+On defi we talk about the problems with the tradfi system and on daos we talk about tthe difficulties of trusting strangers.
+The internet today isn't set up for ownership, but how can we easily explain this?</InfoBanner>

 ## What's an NFT?